MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 ## Delete local context values

+Use the [az local-context delete](/cli/azure/local-context#az-local-context-delete) command to remove enteries.

 ```azurecli
 # remove all local context enteries and do not prompt for confirmation
 az local-context delete --all --yes